How to Write an Effective Communication Plan: Step-By-Step Guide

 Start is by drawing up a spreadsheet or graphic, mapping out what you want to say, who you’re aiming the messages at, and on which channels.

-Once you’ve created that general overview, your communications plan should be organised as follows:
+Once you’ve created that general overview, your communications plan should be organized with the support of the best proposal software, and it should include:

 - Your purpose.
 This is the intended use for the communications plan